2023 Most Popular Materials Sciences Master's Degree Schools in the Southeast Region

 Of the 5 students majoring in materials science at UARK, 60% are male and 40% are female.

-Read full report on Materials Sciences at University of Arkansas
+Full Materials Sciences at University of Arkansas Report

 Of the 3 students majoring in materials science at Florida State, 67% are male and 33% are female.

 Out of the 6 schools in the Southeast Region that were part of this year’s ranking, University of North Carolina at Chapel Hill landed the # 4 spot on the list.
-Located in the small city of Chapel Hill, UNC Chapel Hill is a public college with a fairly large student population.
+Located in the city of Chapel Hill, UNC Chapel Hill is a public school with a very large student population.

 Emory University did quite well in this year’s ranking of the most popular places for materials sciences students to get a master’s degree.
 It came in at #6 on the list.
 Located in the city of Atlanta, Emory is a private not-for-profit college with a large student population.

-Explore the best materials sciences schools for a specific state in the Southeast region.
+Explore the best materials sciences colleges for a specific state in the Southeast region.

 Majors Related to Materials Science